-- 39. On 29 June 2017 we published a number of documents on our website to help QLPs comply with section 83 of the Act.
+- 38. On 28 June 2018, we published a number of documents on our website to help QLPs comply with section 83 of the Act.
 Using the information from section 82 of the Act and information from last year's TDL, we published an updated list of QLPs for this year, the specified information templates, specified information instructions, a list of relevant statutory references and a list of specified information.
-On 29 June 2017 QLPs were notified about these documents and sent an email containing the links to our website where they could be found. - 40.
-An email was also sent to all QLPs on 11 September 2017 reminding them of the specified information deadline and again attaching the links to the instructions on our website. - 41.
-Once we received the specified information from the QLPs, we conducted a compliance review, details of which can be found in paragraphs 157 to 165. - We issued our draft LAD on 26 October 2017.
-We received one submission from Chorus.
-42. - 43.
-Chorus supported our compliance review in its submission, stating that "we continue to support the Commission's compliance review which includes checking the calculations of QLPs for compliance with the qualified revenue notice, and adjusting qualified revenues according to its findings."24 - 44.
-Chorus also supported our intention to consult on the broader implications of the NZ IFRS 15 accounting standard on our TDL methodology.
-25 - 45.
-In this final LAD we have maintained the methodology used in our draft LAD, and updated the allocation of the levy to take account of the further and revised disclosure provided by one QLP.
-This final LAD also includes consideration of Chorus' submission.
+On 28 June 2018, QLPs were notified about these documents and sent an email containing the links to our website where they could be found. - 39.
+Once we received the specified information from the QLPs, we conducted a compliance review, details of which can be found in paragraphs 150 to 154. - 40.
+On 19 October 2018, we were notified of a decision of the High Court that Research and Education Advanced Network New Zealand Limited (REANNZ) was not a liable person for the purposes of the 2016/17 TDL because it did not operate a PTN.
+We therefore removed REANNZ from the list of liable persons for the TDL in our draft LAD. - 41.
+We issued our draft LAD on 26 October 2018.
+We received one submission from Chorus. - 42.
+Given our approach and methodology in preparing the draft LAD was very similar to prior years, Chorus stated that it did not have any additional comments, and simply referred to previous submissions. - 43.
+Chorus continues to support our compliance review process.

-23 Section 88 of the Act.
+Section 87(2) of the Act.

-22 Section 87(2) of the Act.
+Section 88 of the Act.